Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 Now, when it comes to France, I think their decision is set in stone.

-And obviously this pisses the Israelis off because this is what they've been trying to avoid for a very long time.
+And obviously, this pisses the Israelis off because this is what they've been trying to avoid for a very long time.

-They don't want anyone to recognize Israel because that would legitimize Israel, and in their eyes, it would reward terrorism, right?
+They don't want anyone to recognize Israel because that would legitimize Israel.

 But this just goes to show you guys how much their hands are tied and how they can't do nothing because they basically have to threaten recognizing Palestine to get Israel to come in line.

-No, bro, that's a declaration of powerlessness.
+That's a declaration of powerlessness.

 That is a declaration of powerlessness.

-Because they can't do nothing.
+It's gotten to that point now because they can't do nothing.

 The EU in general is cucked.